Men's Business Casual — The Ultimate Guide

 If the definition of business casual for the situation is more casual and less business, then yes, some smart low-top leather sneakers in simple colors like white, navy, gray or black, can be considered business casual.

-When is business casual appropriate?
+What is business casual for a man?

 What Does 'Business Casual' Mean For Men?